How to Domesticate and Serve an Out of State Subpoena Nationwide

 In these states, it is important to contact the local court to obtain the procedures to domesticate an out of state procedure as they may vary from court to court.

 Due to the rapidly changing nature of the law, there may be times when the material on this page is not current.
-We have made every effort to provide a complete and accurate list of rules governing the service of process in New Jersey.
-However, that we cannot guarantee the current accuracy of the above listed content, it is provided for general information purposes only and is not intended as legal advice.
-We assume no liability whatsoever and will not be held responsible directly or indirectly for any damages resulting from any errors, omissions, inaccuracies or your reliance on this partial list of rules.
+We have made every effort to provide a complete and accurate list of information governing service of process.
+However, we cannot guarantee the current accuracy of the above listed content, it is provided for general information purposes only and is not intended as legal advice.
+We assume no liability whatsoever and will not be held responsible directly or indirectly for any damages resulting from any errors, omissions, inaccuracies or your reliance on this content.